Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 The -v option stands for 'verbose', the -s option (or combined: -vs) stands for 'single-user'.

-After some processing we reach the # prompt, we are now in the 'sh' shell..
+After some processing we reach the # prompt, we are now in an 'sh' shell..

 # drvconfig